-Razvan Gornea PHYS 1004 group A instructor Razvan.Gornea@carleton.ca Andrew Robinson PHYS 1004 group B instructor Andrew.Robinson@carleton.ca Dag Gillberg PHYS 1004 group C instructor Dag.Gillberg@carleton.ca Jesse Lock Lab & tutorial groups coordinator Jesse.Lock@carleton.ca
+Alain Bellerive PHYS 1004 section A instructor alainb@physics.carleton.ca Wafia Bensalem PHYS 1004 section B instructor wafiabensalem@cunet.carleton.ca Razvan Gornea PHYS 1004 section C instructor razvangornea@cunet.carleton.ca Jesse Lock Lab & tutorial groups coordinator jesselock@cunet.carleton.ca

-There are two Brightspace websites, one for the lectures and one for the labs and tutorials.
+Each student has access to two Brightspace websites, one for the lectures and another one for the labs and tutorials.
+For the second, it is very important that each student identifies at the start of the term the appropriate lab & tutorial group.
 Office hours are posted on the respective Brightspace websites.
-All lecture recordings and slides, as well as the links to various interactive sessions, are posted in each group instructor section, along additional information.
-For the labs and tutorials, the students are grouped in multiple smaller sections.
-It is very important that each student clearly identifies, rapidly at the start of the term, in which lecture group and lab section he or she belongs.
-Both Brightspace websites should be consulted carefully.
+All the lecture recordings, slides and links to various interactive sessions, are posted in the appropriate lecture section, along with additional course information.
+Both Brightspace websites should be consulted carefully and frequently.

 All email communications must be done from your Carleton University account.
 Email early about any possible issue regarding this course work and grades, and please keep copies of all exchanges until the end of the term.

 To get access to your Carleton Email you will need to activate your MyCarletonOne account through Carleton Central.
 Once you have activated your MyCarletonOne account, log into the MyCarleton Portal.